Museums Facing Extinction

 Sensemaking & Assesement

-Our 7-month program in Lithuania
+STEP 5 Our 7-month program in Lithuania

 We Are Museums, EIT Climate-KIC and the MO Museum join forces to produce six-month information, mentoring and co-creation programme to turn museums into agents of change and start climate actions (from Nov.
 2020 to May 2021).